batfish/pybatfish/docs/source/formats.md

 Batfish understands AWS VPC configurations and analyzes it just like physical networks.
 To use this functionality, place AWS configs in a folder named `aws_configs` right below the top-level snapshot folder.
-The subfolders in this folder correspond to individual regions.
+Each subfolder in this folder should correspond to an AWS account.
+If you want to analyze only one account, you may skip this level of hierarchy.
+The subfolders of the account-level folder (or of `aws_configs` if there is only account) correspond to individual regions.
 If there is only one region, then this level of hierarchy may be skipped.

 The configuration files for a region should be the JSON output of the following API calls: